 Crockpots offer various settings that cater to the different needs of home cooks.
 This article explains slow cooker settings and the difference between a crockpot on warm instead of low.

 Using a crockpot on warm instead of low is not recommended for cooking.
 The warm setting is designed to keep food at a safe temperature after it’s cooked, preventing bacterial growth.
-The low setting cooks food slowly over several hours.
-Cooking on a warm setting, might not cook thoroughly, posing food safety risks.
+The low setting simmers food over several hours.
+Cooking in a warm setting might not cook thoroughly, posing safety risks.

 Crockpot Temperature Settings

 It is essential to understand the crock pot before slow cooking.
 By knowing the differences between the warm setting and the low and high settings on your crockpot, you can ensure your dishes are cooked perfectly.

 The warm setting on a crockpot is not designed for cooking your dishes.
 Instead, it maintains a temperature of around 165 degrees Fahrenheit to keep your food warm without overcooking it.
 This setting is warm enough to keep the food at an ideal temperature once your dish is already cooked or for serving food at a gathering.